dlisuk/iDcDashboard/README.md

 The goal of the project is to create an interactive data visualization framework within iPython to ease visual analysis of large data sets.
 In particular I will connect the Pandas data frame to dc.js.

+**October 22 2014**

+Added a few more plot types, this is ending up harder than expectd (possibly need a more expressive layout language).
+Added ability to get filtered data frames and created a demo of a filter_callback which resmamples data as you filter.

 **October 21 2014**

 Got two way communication working.
 Using set_data and set_layout on the widget will now erase the current data/layout and replace it with new values.